-The more withholding allowances you can claim, the less withheld in federal income tax each pay period.
-This is why submitting your W-4 is so important!
-Until you turn this form in, your employer has to assume that you are single and claiming zero withholding allowances.
-With zero allowances, you're likely to pay more tax than is necessary.
-Although you will receive a tax refund for the extra tax when you file your personal income tax return, there is no good reason to give the federal government an interest-free loan of your hard-earned money.
-The conditions for claiming withholding allowances are listed here and on the next page.
+Form W-4 tells your employer how much federal income tax to deduct from each paycheck.
+The amount withheld is based on the information you provide through a series of five steps.
+Your employer will adjust your withholding based on your tax filing status and the information you provide in Steps 2, 3, and 4.
+If you want an extra, specific dollar amount taken out of your paycheck, you can write that in on this form.
+Form W-4 is also used to claim a total exemption from federal income tax withholding.
+More on that later.
+This is why submitting your Form W-4 is so important!
+Until you turn this form in, your employer has to assume that you are single and cannot make any other adjustments.
+Without making adjustments, you're likely to pay more tax than is necessary.
+Although you will receive a tax refund for the extra tax when you file your personal income tax return, there is no good reason to give the federal government an interest-free loan on your hard-earned money.